trezy/rafael/README.md

 # Scheduler.js

-Scheduler.js is a simple scheduler based on the [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) loop.
+Scheduler.js is a simple client side scheduler based on the [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) loop.
 Typically you may use something like [`window.setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) or [`window.setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) to achieve this.

 However, `requestAnimationFrame` allows us to utilize the GPU, avoiding the performance bottlenecks of those other methods. `requestAnimationFrame` is intended to allow Javascript animations to utilize the computer's GPU so it can be handled at ~60fps (performance depends on the machine).
 Scheduler just makes it easy to control multiple tasks running on the `requestAnimationFrame` loop.